IntersectMBO/lsm-tree/doc/final-report/final-report.md

 The performance requirements are specified in terms of one primary benchmark and one secondary benchmark.
-The primary benchmark is used to demonstrate overall throughput and memory use, while the secondary benchmark is used to demonstrate that the upsert operation has the expected performance characteristics.
+The primary benchmark is used to demonstrate overall throughput (items 3–5) and memory use (item 7), while the secondary benchmark is used to demonstrate that the upsert operation has the expected performance characteristics (item 6).

 The primary benchmark is designed to be reasonably close to the expected UTxO workload.
 Throughput is specified in terms of batches of operations that match